The Peters Sisters: The Forgotten Tennis Legends Who Paved the Way

-They were never able to compete in racially integrated matches.
-Nevertheless, Margaret and Matilda Peters were inducted into the Tuskegee Hall of Fame in 1977.
-They also received their master’s degree in physical education from NYU after graduating from Tuskegee.
+They never competed in racially integrated matches.
+Nevertheless, the Tuskegee Hall of Fame inducted Margaret and Matilda Peters in 1977.
+They also earned their master’s degrees in physical education from NYU after graduating from Tuskegee.
 Matilda married James Walker in 1957, and they had two children.
 Matilda taught at Howard University in the 1950s and then at the Washington Public School System from 1964 to 1981.
 The Narrative Matters!

 References: